Icahn Enterprises L.P. Announces Upsizing and Pricing of Senior Notes

 About Icahn Enterprises L.P.

-Icahn Enterprises L.P.
-(NASDAQ: IEP), a master limited partnership, is a diversified holding company engaged in seven primary business segments: Investment, Energy, Automotive, Food Packaging, Metals, Real Estate and Home Fashion.
+Icahn Enterprises L.P. ( IEP), a master limited partnership, is a diversified holding company engaged in seven primary business segments: Investment, Energy, Automotive, Food Packaging, Metals, Real Estate and Home Fashion.

 Caution Concerning Forward-Looking Statements